 - Runtime lessens with thick or tall grass

-This model has a 21-inch cutting width and comes with a clipping chute, a mulching cover, and a bagger that users can choose from.
+This push mower has a 21-inch cutting width and comes with a clipping chute, a mulching cover, and a bagger users can choose between.
 It also features a seven-position height adjustment accomplished with just one lever.
 An ergonomically designed handle is wrapped in padded foam, while the push-button start and throttle bar help achieve a comfortable and easy mowing experience.
-This mower has a vertical storage option, although it weighs 90 pounds.
+This mower has a vertical storage option, although it weighs 72 pounds.

-- Runs for up to 90 minutes between two batteries
+- Runs for up to 90 minutes between 2 batteries

 - Can mulch, bag, or discharge from the side